paulipa/sico-wiki/community/doctrines/tama-fits.md

 ## Upship Gnosis
-This fit is used when hostiles try to bust the camp.
+This fit is used when hostiles try to contest the camp.
 It should only be used if FC calls for it.
 <details>
   <summary>Gnosis, Upship Gnosis</summary>